Measuring your return on investment matters

 Make sure Google Ads has enough conversion data – the more data Google Ads has to identify the common characteristics among your desired users, the more consistently it can find new users who fit a similar profile.

-You can expect UAC’s performance to stabilize once Google Ads has collected enough data to confidently identify valuable new users.
+You can expect App campaign’s performance to stabilize once Google Ads has collected enough data to confidently identify valuable new users.
 For example, your cost per conversion metric (CPI or CPA) could vary from day to day but average out to a monthly number that meets your target.
 It’s ideal to wait for at least 100 conversions before evaluating your cost per conversion.

 Account for conversion delay when you evaluate performance – don’t forget to account for the time it takes someone to convert after they click on an ad.
 This is called the conversion delay.